 For the explanatory notes on the licence application procedures, the terms and conditions for the licence, please click here.

 The applicant must have read the explanatory notes before proceeding with the licence application.
 Please apply for and submit the licence through the online application for Licence to Import or Export Ornamental Fish.
-With effect from 1st Oct 2006, an application fees of S$21.50 applies for every new application.
+With effect from 1st Oct 2006, an application fee of S$21.50 applies for every new application.

 The following supporting documents are also to be submitted with your online application: